-- Identify the required code of conduct for a dance class. - Agree to attend the dance concert dress rehearsal and concert performance. - Agree to attend the dance production concert dress rehearsal and performance. - Demonstrate proper body alignment for dance. - Demonstrate and identify aesthetics and characteristics of Ballet, Modern, and Jazz Dance. - Demonstrate proper advanced level dance technique for Ballet, Modern, and Jazz Dance.
-This proficiency is determined by proper placement, correct alignment, technical accuracy of movement, timing of movements, musicality, and appropriate use of effort, shape, and space. - Discuss and write about Ballet, Modern, and Jazz Dance using correct terminology. - Define and correctly use dance terminology.
+- Identify the required code of conduct for a dance class. - Agree to attend the dance concert dress rehearsal and concert performance. - Demonstrate proper body alignment for dance. - Demonstrate and identify aesthetics and characteristics of Ballet, Modern, Lyrical, Contemporary and Jazz Dance. - Demonstrate proper professional level dance technique for Ballet, Modern, Lyrical, Contemporary and Jazz Dance.
+This will be determined by proper placement, correct alignment, technical accuracy of movement, timing of movements, musicality, and the appropriate use of effort, shape, and space. - Discuss and write about Ballet, Modern, Lyrical, Contemporary and Jazz Dance using correct terminology. - Define and use correct dance terminology.